 Wire the cable in the order as illustrated below.

-And stick the tiny pipe to the shell – you shall use 402 or other glue working on ceramic.
-E8000/B7000 can not stick on ceramic and too soft after drying.
+Stick the tiny pipe to the shell – you should use 402 or other glue working on ceramic.
+E8000/B7000 can not stick on ceramic and is too soft after drying.

 Step 3 Soldering

 Now solder the cable to the driver, being careful to connect the wire to the correct polarities.

 Before soldering, make sure to clamp your drivers in a vice clamp, as the magnet in the driver might stick to your soldering iron!